Tanzania

 TanzEd is a non-governmental organisation working in rural communities of Morogoro District to improve the quality of education.
 TanzEd’s programmes engage with local primary and secondary schools across a range of projects, including school management, Libraries for All and Safe Children.
 Camara Education Tanzania is an international education organisation that aims to transform education through technology.

-Together with TanzEd and Camara, UCDVO has implemented an Information Technology & Computers (ICT) programme which aims to enhance the quality of education in Morogoro District (Morogoro and Ruaha), through access to computers and basic ICT training.
+Together with TanzEd and Camara, UCDVO implemented an Information Technology & Computers (ICT) programme which aims to enhance the quality of education in Morogoro District (Morogoro and Ruaha), through access to computers and basic ICT training.
 Camara provides the technical expertise for the programme, installs the labs and follow up maintenance and on-going support.
 The UCDVO projects have also supported TanzEd’s other educational activities.
-UCDVO also provides strategic support to TanzEd through core funding to assist the organisation diversify funding streams and strengthen governance.
+UCDVO also provided strategic support to TanzEd through core funding to assist the organisation diversify funding streams and strengthen governance.

 In 2020, TanzEd and UCDVO worked together to pilot a remote volunteering programme.
 12 volunteers and three team coordinators took part, with technical and education support from a former team coordinator.
 The main objectives (creating a bank of IT training classes for teachers; delivering interactive ICT and cultural exchange sessions online; preparation of materials for TanzEd’s Safe Children Project, including child safeguarding) were largely achieved.